-- Understand pests, disease and weed management; - Understand and design natural habitat for pest predators; - Understand and apply inter-planting; - Understand natural sprays for specific pests, make and use them; - Understand supportive strategies; - Know plants and their helpful insects; and - Be able to control pests, diseases and weeds in the garden.
+- Understand pests, disease and weed management - Understand and design natural habitat for pest predators - Understand and apply inter-planting - Understand natural sprays for specific pests, make and use them - Understand supportive strategies - Know plants and their helpful insects - Be able to control pests, diseases and weeds in the garden

-Pest, disease and weed management are an important part of Permaculture.
-This module will share with you various things regarding pests, diseases and weeds.
-Pest and disease control in Permaculture uses an integrated holistic approach to creating health and vigour in a garden.
-If all the correct steps have be taken towards sourcing seeds, land clearing, soil preparation, plant and animal species selection and placement, combined with cultivation and management strategies that are in tune with the biological rhythms of the gardens, then effective pest control and disease resistance is achieved.
+Pest, disease and weed management is an important part of Permaculture.
+There is nothing worse than seeing a crop destroyed, so it is important to plan ahead; to know what is likely to consume which part of your crop and have protective strategies.
+We examine the whole array of garden enemies in the broader environment, so that the actions we take to eliminate them don't have harmful consequences, like polluted water and dead bees.
+We look at ways in which to protect our harvest as well as the environment.
+Pest and disease control in Permaculture is an integrated holistic approach that creates health and vigour in a garden of diversity.
+If all the correct steps have been taken to source seeds, clear land, prepare soil and plant them; and in selecting plant and animal species carefully and in a system; combined with cultivation and management strategies that are in tune with the biological rhythms of the gardens, then effective pest control and disease resistance can be achieved.

-1.1 What are pests?
+What are pests?

 These are insects and animals that affect the crop production systems.
-They are those animals and insects that are at wrong place at the right time.
-A pest develops from egg larva- pupa adult.
-Illustration in circle form The larve is the most dangerous stage in the pest life circle.
+They are those animals and insects that are at the wrong place at the right time.
+Insect pests develop from eggs to larva to pupa and then to adult.
+For a gardener, the larval stage is the most dangerous of the pest's life-cycle.

-The following chain helps you to set strategies for managing pest and diseases.
+The following chain will help you to set strategies for managing pests and diseases: